giellalt/lang-sme/docs/sme.jspwiki.md

+### Border sets and their complements

-!Syntactic sets
+### Syntactic sets

 ALLSYNTAG
 NON-APP

-''These were the set types.''
+*These were the set types.*

-!!Guessing: Rule for adding Sem/Date as a tag to readings which looks like dates
+## Guessing: Rule for adding Sem/Date as a tag to readings which looks like dates

-!!Guessing: Rule for adding Adv Sem/Adr as a tag to readings which looks addresses
+## Guessing: Rule for adding Adv Sem/Adr as a tag to readings which looks addresses